Last updated June 4, 2021.

-Does work experience in research, like Community Based Participatory Research (CBPR), “count” towards the seven-year minimum?
-These are related/overlapping skillsets.
+Does work experience in research, like Community Based Participatory Research (CBPR), “count” toward the seven (7) year minimum?
+These are related/overlapping skill sets.

 Can I include doctoral and/or dissertation work as part of my “paid” experience?
 I was paid for that work and also received grants to support it.

 We certainly recognize that many professionals are both in school and are also practitioners of evaluation.
-If you feel you are able to demonstrate that you meet our membership criteria, please do apply.
+If you feel you are able to demonstrate that you meet the membership criteria, please do apply.

 Can I count my evaluation trainings and capacity-building (paid) work towards my 7 years of experience?

-If the work involves evaluation and is paid, then yes, you are able to count those years worked towards our membership criteria.
+If the work involves evaluation and is paid, then yes, you are able to count those years worked toward the membership criteria.

 Regarding the number of years of paid experience, must they be consecutive?